 • Determine which decorative elements you would like to emphasize around your home.
 This could be wall textures, artwork, even furniture.

 • Identify areas of your home with dark finishes or wall colors.
-Since darker colors absorb more light, these areas may need supplemental lighting.
+Since darker colors absorb more light, these areas may need supplemental lighting or light fixtures that cast the light directly down (or up as the case may be).

 3 Basic Types of Home Lighting

-When it comes to lighting for your home, there are three basic types that work well together for both style and function:
+When it comes to lighting for your home, there are three basic types of home lighting to consider that work well together for both style and function.
+For each type of lighting that you may want to create for a room after you have evaluated the questions above, I will provide examples of appropriate lighting fixtures to help you accomplish those goals.

 1. Ambient Lighting